ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 many overheads.

-Fig. :ref:`fig-export` displays the scisheet popup menu for module export.
+Fig. :ref:`fig-export` displays the scisheet popup menu for function export.
 The user sees a menu with entries for the function name, inputs (a list of column names), and outputs (a list of column names).

-Module export produces two files.
+Function export produces two files.
-The first is the python module containing the exported function.
+The first is the Python module containing the exported function.
-The second is a python file containing a test for the exported function.
+The second is a Python file containing a test for the exported function.

 We begin with the first file.
 The code in this file is structured into several sections: